 Common suites exist across the University campus for common user rooms such as NUIT Comms rooms, cleaners stores etc. and any new provision must be added to these suites.

-All external doors shall not be part of any master key system, but shall all be keyed alike, and all fire doors shall be provided with external key access
+All external doors shall not be part of any master key system, but shall all be keyed alike,

 Plant rooms, risers and roof access doors shall be fitted with a Salto standalone electronic lock.
 These shall be supplied, installed and commissioned by a Salto approved contractor and added to the existing plant room access control system.
-Door grouping shall be agreed with ESS Head of Maintenance prior to commissioning.
+Door grouping shall be agreed with Estates & Facilities Head of Maintenance prior to commissioning.

 Internal doors shall have an electronic euro cylinder.
 External doors shall have an ironmongery and lock that is compatible with the door system and suitable for the level of security required